This article is updated from a previous version.

 Mortgages take a long time to pay off because for the first decade or so, most of your monthly payments go toward interest.
 It’s a little soul-crushing if you spend too long thinking about it.

 Some lenders offer this extra payment option, but it’s not open to everyone.
-Here’s when you should (and when you shouldn’t) take advantage of this hallowed day.
+Here’s when you should take advantage of this hallowed day — and when you shouldn’t.

 It won’t make your payments smaller, but that’s not the point

-It won’t lower your monthly payments because you’re on an amortization schedule (the length of time it’ll take to pay off both the interest and principal on your loan), but what it will do is change the distribution going towards the principal and interest — and the distribution of your payments will change immediately.
+Unfortunately, making a lump sum payment at once won’t lower your monthly payments because you’re on an amortization schedule (the length of time it’ll take to pay off both the interest and principal on your loan).
+However, what it will do is change the distribution going towards the principal and interest — and the distribution of your payments will change immediately.

 “You end up lowering the balance and the amount of interest over time and you’re able to pay the mortgage off in an accelerated time period,” says Fred Babbie, a mortgage broker at SafeBridge Financial.